Phonics Friends

 interviews

-We Interviewed Four Teachers to Gain Insight Into Challenges Children Face in the Classroom
+Interviewing Four Teachers to Gain Insight on Challenges Children Face in the Classroom

 "The curriculum moves too quickly not taking into consideration learning modalities...this means that the curriculum has to be broken down into parts."